stevearc/pypicloud/doc/topics/access_control.rst

 Config File
 -----------
 The simplest access control available (which is the default) pulls user, group, and package permission information directly from the config file.
+Note that unlike other options in the config file, you can NOT override these settings with environment variables.

 Here is a sample configuration to get you started: